History of Dedham, Massachusetts, 1635–1699: Praying Indians

 In the middle of the 17th century the Reverend John Eliot converted many of the native people in the area to Christianity and taught them how to live a stable, agrarian life.
 He converted so many that the group needed a large portion of land on which they could grow their own crops.
 John Allin assisted Elliot in his work, and it is probably through his influence that Dedham agreed to give up 2000 acres of what is today Natick to the "praying Indians in 1650."

 In return, Dedham expected the Indians to settle only on the northern bank of the Charles River, not to set any traps outside their grant, and give up all claims to any land elsewhere in Dedham.
-The natives, who did not hold the same notions of private property as the English colonizers, settled on the south side of the river and set traps within the bounds of Dedham.
+The natives, who did not hold the same notions of private property as the colonists, settled on the south side of the river and set traps within the bounds of Dedham.
 Disputes began arising in 1653, and compromise, arbitration, and negotiation were all attempted.

 In 1661, Dedham gave up attempts at friendly solutions and took their indigenous neighbors to court, suing for title to the land the Indians were inhabiting.
 The case centered around the Indians' use of a tract of land along the Charles River.
 The native people claimed they had an agreement to use the land for farming with the Town Fathers, but Dedham officials objected.
 While the law was on the side of the town, Elliot made a moral argument that the group had a need for land of their own.

 The case eventually went before the General Court who granted the land in question to the Indians and, in compensation for the land lost, gave another 8000 acres in what is today Deerfield, Massachusetts to the Dedham settlers.
 The town's actions in the case were characterized by "deceptions, retaliations, and lasting bitterness," and they harassed their native neighbors with petty accusations event after the matter was settled.